 - How can a broad variety of bodily expressions help us reflect through a psychical approach?

-The lab aims to explore an open and varying interpretation of different bodies, opening up discussion around bodies missing from our sector.
-The lab will visualize how many different bodies and expressions exist and work to create better representation in performing arts for a young audience.
+The Lab explored an open and varying interpretation of different bodies, starting up discussions around which bodies are missing on our stages.
+They looked how many different bodies and expressions exist and work to create better representation in performing arts for a young audience.

-We are also interested in experimentation with form as well as content so will explore these three ‘formats’ over the duration of PUSH+ - Participatory, Site-specific and Intergenerational.
+We are also interested in experimentation with form as well as content so will explore three formats over the duration of PUSH+: Participatory, Site-specific and Intergenerational.
 Through these formats we will play with the ways in which we create and present material, who performs it and how we engage with the audience.
-You can choose to think about one or more of them in your ideas around different bodies or to select other forms of performance that interest you.
 Information about these formats can be found here.